 Next resistances are the interim 99.00 area, yet with the more prominent area not until 100.00 'big penny' historic congestion.
 In any event, recently strengthening again after a selloff saw it above lower support in the interim 96.50-.00 range on the continued weaker global data outside of the US.
-That set the stage for the continued strength despite the FOMC's modest (and possibly temporary) easing.
-After holding those lower supports, weaker Chinese and European data has it back up into the 98.00 area with 98.37 remaining the key resistance area.
+That set the stage for the continued strength despite the FOMC's modest easing (with more expected Wednesday.)
+After holding those lower supports, weaker Chinese and European data had it back up into the 98.00 area with 98.37 remaining the key resistance area.

 Yet it has also exceeded the early-August 98.60 daily DOWN Closing Price Reversal from its failure to remain above 98.37 on that swing.
 That opened the door to a test of 100.00 historic congestion, with the 101.50 to low-102.00 area above that.
-While it is reacting from above 99.00 at present, the more critical test will be whether it can hold 98.37-.00 area.
+While it is reacting from above 99.00 at present, the more critical test was going to be whether it can continue to hold 98.37-.00 area overall after sagging back into it at present.
+It will also be interesting to see if it can NEGATE the recent 98.80 (Tolerance 99.02) weekly DOWN Closing Price Reversal (CPR) from that pre-existing historic congestion on the way to a test of the 100.00 area.